Bolden - A WordPress Podcast Network Theme

 Importing Demo Data

-- Importer showing PHP errors - If the importer displays PHP errors, please make sure to turn the WP_DEBUG variable off in the wp-config.php file.
-Also, make sure that the PHP version on your server is 5.4+ (5.6 is much better, and version 7+ is the best option currently)
+- Importer showing PHP errors - If the importer displays errors, make sure that the PHP version on your server is 5.6+ (version 7+ is a much better & faster option)

 - Importer showing a 404 error - If the importer redirects you to a page non-found, please make sure to re-save your permalinks under Settings > Permalinks.
 Then, try increasing your PHP memory and timeout limits and try using the importer once again.